OUR COMMERCIAL LAWYERS ARE PROUD CHAMPIONS FOR SMALL & MEDIUM SIZED BUSINESSES IN PERTH

 Here lies one of the common structures used by high net worth individuals to protect their assets from any liability that may arise from their business.
 Family trusts are among the most useful, flexible and often underutilised entities, especially in business structures.
 Many of Australia’s wealthiest individuals use family trusts to hold their shares in the business that produced that wealth.
 While there may be a few less zeros at the end, the key deciding factors that led mining billionaires down that path of using a trust, are just as relevant to a small business owner, especially in the case of a family owned business.A trust is a structure wherein a Trustee (either yourself as an individual or a separate company) manages the operations of the Trust on behalf of the beneficiaries.
 The duties of the Trustee are governed by the Trust Deed, which details the rights and obligations of all parties.
 Trusts are a common structure choice for family businesses as it enables the various family members to become beneficiaries of the Trust that is operating the business.
 While the Trust is not a separate legal entity it is a separate entity for tax purposes.
 The Trustee must apply for a Tax File Number (TFN) for the trust and lodge an annual income tax return.
 The benefits of using a Trust include greater levels of asset protection for your beneficiaries, ensures smoother succession and estate planning and the ability to allocate various sources of income in different percentages without restriction.
 Reserve your free case evaluation to learn more.

 At law, a private limited liability company/corporation is a separate legal entity from that of its owners, directors, managers, employees and agents.
 Shareholders of companies (limited by shares) own a company (through their ownership of shares) while the company is managed by the directors.
 Shareholders of a private limited liability company are not generally liable for the debts of that company.
 This concept of separate legal personality is often what attracts business owners to conduct their business through a company.
 If you are starting a new company with a few business partners who will also assume shares in the business, it is imperative that a shareholders agreement is drawn up to set out the specific rights and role of each shareholder.
 A well written shareholders agreement should leave little room for misunderstandings between the shareholders as to what will happen if the business does not progress as expected.
-To learn more about your rights as as a shareholder or if you are looking at setting up a new company, book a call with our legal team at no cost to you.
+To learn more about your rights as as a shareholder or if you are looking at setting up a new company, schedule a call with our legal team at no cost to you.

 Business contracts can, technically, be verbal or written and they are both enforceable, depending on how the deal was structured and the actions of the parties involved however...the reason it is best to enter into written agreement is that it is much easier to prove the existence of a written contract (in relation to its terms) than a verbal agreement.
 Contracts occur every day in the course of almost all business proceedings.
 Contracts are composed of terms and conditions that are enforceable through the courts.
 It is not uncommon for disputes over these terms to arise, especially with commercial or business contracts where large sums of money are involved.
 Our contract lawyers are able to assist with the drafting and revision of contracts and their terms.
 Should a dispute arise between parties, our dispute resolution team is well equipped to handle your matter ensuring more results and less invoices.